 Finally, while leaving your computer on 24/7 does cause some wear and tear on the components inside, turning your computer on and off may actually cause more wear and tear.
 Each time you turn your computer on there is a surge of power as everything starts up.
 This can cause problems for the computer’s components.
 It’s hard to measure how much damage this causes versus the damage caused by running 24/7, but it’s something to keep in mind.

 Computers have power states between ON and OFF.
 The most common are Sleep and Hibernation.
 Sleep puts your system into a low power mode and keeps the current state of your computer (open programs, etc.) in it’s RAM.
 It continues to use some power to keep the RAM powered on and it will usually wake up in a few seconds so it’s usable again.

 Hibernation, on the other hand, saves the current state (open programs, etc.) to the Hard Drive and then shuts down completely so it isn’t drawing power.
 From an electricity cost standpoint, Hibernation seems like the way to go, but I don’t actually recommend Hibernation at all.
 I see too many Hibernation states become corrupt and not work right at all.
 If you want to save power but keep your computer on Y-Not Tech Services recommends Sleep mode over Hibernation mode.

 Like I mentioned at the beginning: It’s up to you.
 Each person should weigh these pros and cons against the way they use their computer and decide which is the best choice for them.
 If you are in the ‘leave on overnight’ camp I suggest rebooting the computer at least once a week so that Operating System updates can be installed and the computer can have a nice clean start.
-If you further questions about this or other tech topics feel free to reach out to us at 403-915-8574 or use the form below.
+If you further questions about this or other tech topics feel free to book an appointment.